neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

    .. attribute:: SUSPENDED

-      Preemptible job is paused to allow other jobs to run.
+      Scheduled job is paused to allow other jobs to run.

    .. attribute:: SUCCEEDED